TigerMask1/play-bot/PERMISSIONS_DOCUMENTATION.md

 #### Drop Management
 - `!paydrops` / `!activatedrops` - Activate drops for 3 hours (costs 100 gems)
   - **Note:** Only ZooAdmins can spend gems to activate drops for the server
-  - Drops auto-pause after 30 uncaught drops
+  - Drops auto-pause after 30 uncaught drops (3-hour timer keeps running)
-  - Anyone can revive paused drops by using `!c <code>` (even without owning the character)
+  - Anyone can revive paused drops by using `!c <code>` - even if they don't catch it or own the character
   - ZooAdmins receive notification when drops expire

 #### Customization